awsdocs/amazon-comprehend-developer-guide/doc_source/detecting-cer-real-time.md

 1. Choose a custom model you want to attach the new endpoint to\.
 From the dropdown, you can search by model name\.
 **Note**
 You need to create a model before you can attach an endpoint to it\.
-If you don't have a model yet, go to **Custom classification** or **Custom entity recognition** to create one\.
+If you don't have a model yet, go to **Custom entity recognition** to create one\.

 1. \(Optional\) To add a tag to the endpoint, enter a key\-value pair under **Tags** and choose **Add tag**\.
 To remove this pair before creating the endpoint, choose **Remove tag**